024Runner/udacity_project_3/README.md

 <h1>Collaboration and Competition (3rd Project)</h1>

-The second project requires training an agent to maintain the position of double-jointed arm at the target location for as many time steps as possible.
-To be considered successful, the agent must be able to receive an average of +30 over 100 consecutive episodes.
+In this environment, two agents control rackets to bounce a ball over a net.
+If an agent hits the ball over the net, it receives a reward of +0.1.
+If an agent lets a ball hit the ground or hits the ball out of bounds, it receives a reward of -0.01.
+Thus, the goal of each agent is to keep the ball in play.

+The observation space consists of 8 variables corresponding to the position and velocity of the ball and racket.
+Each agent receives its own, local observation.
+Two continuous actions are available, corresponding to movement toward (or away from) the net, and jumping.

+The task is episodic, and in order to solve the environment, your agents must get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).
+Specifically,

+<li>After each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
+This yields 2 (potentially different) scores.
+We then take the maximum of these 2 scores.

+<li>This yields a single score for each episode.

+The environment is considered solved, when the average (over 100 episodes) of those scores is at least +0.5.

 ![alt text](https://raw.githubusercontent.com/saabrider/udacity_project_3/master/tennis.gif "")

-The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
-Each action is a vector with four numbers, corresponding to torque applicable to two joints.
-Every entry in the action vector should be a number between -1 and 1.

-Two options are available to solve the environment:  Either a single agent must received an average reward of +30 over 100 consecutive episodes or multiple agents must get an average score of +30 over 100 consecutive scores and over all agents.

 <h2>Prerequisites</h2>